-Prior to this offering, there has been no public market for the common shares of Entegris.
-The initial public offering price was negotiated among the history of, and the prospects for, Entegris and the industry in which it competes;
+Before this offering, there has been no public market for the common shares of Entegris.
+The initial public offering price will be determined through negotiations between us, the selling shareholders and the underwriters.
+In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are:

-Entegris and the underwriters.
-Among the factors considered in such negotiations were: